douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION_PLAN.md

 ## 9. Explanation/auditability goal

-The eventual certified Cultivation strategy should be easy to inspect in Chronicle decision reasoning.
+The certified Cultivation strategy should remain easy to inspect in Chronicle decision reasoning.

 A useful decision explanation should make it possible to understand something like: